flumeapp/help.flumeapp.com/views/detailview.md

 - Click the page indicator dot that appears beneath the carousel post.

 > **[info]**
 > Each photo in a carousel post can contain different tagged users.
 See [Tagged Users](#tagged-users) for more.
+Videos cannot contain any tagged users.

 -----